pycom/pycom-micropython-sigfox/docs/pycom_esp32/toolsandfeatures.rst

 or even sending network packets.
 Just keep in mind that interrupts are processed sequentially, so try to keep the handlers as quick as possible in order to attend them all in a short time.

+Currently there are 2 classes supporting interrupts, there the :class:`Alarm <.Alarm>` class and the :class:`Pin <.Pin>`.
+Both classes provide the ``.callback()`` method that enables the interrupt and registers the given handler.
+More details about the usage along with examples can be found in their respective sections.

 .. note::

     Currently the interrupt system can queue up to 16 interrupts.